$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

 \subsection{Analysis Operators for 2D Signals}

 We have only considered one-dimensional signals up to now, in particular, the class of piecewise constant functions in Subsection~\ref{subsec:appl:wavelets} and Subsection~\ref{subsec:appl:tv}.
 However, signals in higher dimensions typically exhibit a richer geometric structure, such as anisotropic features.
 For example, it has been observed in the literature that the sample complexity of total variation minimization in 2D scales very differently compared to its counterpart in 1D \cite{needell2013,cai2015, krahmer2017}.
-Let us therefore also conduct a simple experiment in 2D, using total variation as well as a redundant Haar wavelet frame as analysis operators.
+Let us therefore also conduct a simple experiment in 2D, using finite differences, redundant Haar wavelets as well as the 2D discrete cosine transform (2D-DCT) as analysis operators.
 In order to reduce the immense computational burden of creating a phase transition plot, we just restrict ourselves to a specific image signal here.
 Figure~\ref{fig:appl:2D:X} illustrates our choice of $\grtr$, which is a realistic brain phantom for magnetic resonance imaging~\cite{GLPU} at a resolution of $100 \times 100$.

 Recovery based on total variation in 2D aims at retrieving images from compressed measurements by promoting sparse gradients, i.e., piecewise constant signals.
 As in 1D, there exist multiple variants of total variation minimization, depending on different boundary conditions and on how the $\l{1}$-norm of the discrete gradient is calculated.
-To keep the exposition as brief as possible, we focus on the simple case where an anisotropic total variation operator, based on periodic forward differences, is used and $\grtr$ corresponds to an $\tilde{n} \times \tilde{n}$ grayscale image.
+To keep the exposition as brief as possible, we focus on the simple case where an anisotropic finite difference operator, based on periodic forward differences, is used and $\grtr$ corresponds to an $\tilde{n} \times \tilde{n}$ grayscale image.
 Thus, up to modifications of the boundary values, the entries of the discrete (forward) gradient in 2D are defined by